Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Very Short Questions: Agriculture

 Primitive subsistence farming.

-Q7: What is intensive subsistence farming
+Q7: What is intensive subsistence farming?

 Ans:

-It is a type of farming practised in areas with high density of population using modem inputs
+It is a type of farming practised in areas with a high density of population using modem inputs

 Q8: Name any two states where commercial farming is practised.